maryrosecook/code-lauren/pages/flashing-light.md

 ## Flashing light

-Code that a light flash from red to blue:
+Code that makes a light flash from red to blue:

 ```
 color: "red"